umbrella-h/devcontainer-ruby2-lsp/README.md

 By default, the VS Code extension for [Ruby LSP requires Ruby 3.0 or newer to run.](https://github.com/Shopify/ruby-lsp/issues/1688#issuecomment-2004580232)

-This is a VS Code Devcontainer settings example for applying Ruby LSP to a project in Ruby < 3.0.
-It can also be useful when there is a need to run Ruby LSP in a Ruby version different from the project's.
+This is a VS Code Devcontainer settings example for:
+- Applying Ruby LSP to a project in Ruby < 3.0.
+- Running Ruby LSP in a Ruby version different from the project's.
-(Currently, it is tested in one of my Ruby 2.7.0 projects.)
+> Currently, it is tested in one of my Ruby 2.7.0 projects.

 This repository is originally designed for my colleagues, who prefer not to handle the Ruby environment directly and appreciate the convenience of Devcontainers.